artze/code_journal/journal/posts/NPM_Notes.md

 "version": "1.2.2-beta.0"
 ```

 2. Publish with custom tag.
 Here, we will use `next` tag to follow npm conventions.
-This tag is is important:
+This tag is important:

 - To prevent user from installing pre-releases when installing npm with `npm install package`.
 This installation command will pull packages tagged with `latest`.
 - To allow user to install pre-releases with `npm install package@next`